python/cpython/Doc/library/idle.rst

 .. _run-module:

 Run Module
    Do :ref:`Check Module <check-module>`.
-If no error, restart the shell toclean the environment, then execute the module.
+If no error, restart the shell to clean the environment, then execute the module.
 Output is displayed in the Shell window.
 Note that output requires use of ``print`` or ``write``.
    When execution is complete, the Shell retains focus and displays a prompt.